Technical Overview

 How Voicely generates natural AI voice

 A two-stage pipeline — semantic contextualization via Gemini, followed by high-fidelity phonetic synthesis via Neural2 — built specifically for Urdu, Hindi, and English.
+Free to use, no account needed for your first generation.

 "Voicely implements a dual-stage architecture: Semantic Contextualization via Gemini followed by High-Fidelity Phonetic Mapping via Neural2."